ChatScript/ChatScript/WIKI/ChatScript-Spelling-Marking.md

 ﻿# ChatScript Spelling Marking Manual
 Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-<br>Revision 1/1/2021 cs11.0
+<br>Revision 3/21/2021 cs11.2
+0

 # Spelling

 One (of many) unusual features of ChatScript is the built-in spell-checker.
 Most spell checkers are built to suggest possible replacements.
-But ChatScript's spell-checker is commpletely responsible for deciding what substitution to make and to make it in an environment (chat) where casing of words is highly unreliable.
+But ChatScript's spell-checker is completely responsible for deciding what substitution to make and to make it in an environment (chat) where casing of words is highly unreliable.

 OK.
 So it does the best it can with unknown words.
 It is enabled by default but your scripts can disable it.
 All you have to do is assign a different value to $cs_token, one which does not include #DO_SPELLCHECK.
 E.g.